 Pace is shown twice on one long side.
 The riders choose the long side by majority vote.
-In the event of a draw the speaker will decide.
+In the event of a draw the vote of the preliminary round's winner is doubled.
+If this does not break the tie, the decision is made by a coin toss.
+If the coin lands "head" up the riders show pace in the direction selected by the Chief Judge before the coin is tossed.
 A combination needs to show one half of a long side to get a mark.